datasci-osu/dsosuk8s/user_docs/README_INSTRUCTOR.md

    files created in user home directories are by default read+write for their owner and Admins, with no access for non-Admin users.
 Files added to `/home/hub_data_share` are by default read+write for Admins and read-only for others.

-6. **For Command-Line Users:** Admins have read+write access to `/home/hub_local`, others have read-only access.
-Hub-wide Python and R packages are installed to subdirectories here, and the file `/home/hub_local/hubrc` is used to configure the environment for every user on login (akin to lines added to all users' `.bashrc` files; actually `/etc/profile.d/hubrc.sh` is linked to this file).
-Executable scripts and programs may be placed in `/home/hub_local/bin` (which is added to every users' `$PATH` via the `hubrc` file--if compiling software, use `--prefix=/home/hub_local`).
+6. **For Command-Line Users:** Admins have read+write access to `/home/.hub_local` (you'll need to get there on the terminal, dotfiles are hidden by JupyterLab), others have read-only access.
+Hub-wide Python and R packages are installed to subdirectories here, and the file `/home/.hub_local/hubrc` is used to configure the environment for every user on login (akin to lines added to all users' `.bashrc` files; actually `/etc/profile.d/hubrc.sh` is linked to this file).
+Executable scripts and programs may be placed in `/home/.hub_local/bin` (which is added to every users' `$PATH` via the `hubrc` file--if compiling software, use `--prefix=/home/.hub_local`).
 Some environment variables reference these locations; `env` shows a list these and others.

 6. **Data Storage:** The `/home` directory and all its contents listed above exist on a single shared network drive.
 Currently there are no per-user limits within this space, so theoretically any user can fill the entire space accidentally.
 (Implementing per-user quotas is [on the todo list](https://github.com/oneilsh/dsosuk8s/issues/28)).